Author(s)

 Is a car ruined if it goes underwater?

-If your car is fully submerged underwater, it will require extensive repairs and maintenance but that doesn’t necessarily mean it’s totaled.
-Fixing a submerged car will involve removing the water from the engine, replacing all fluids and likely replacing most if not all electrical parts.
-You’ll also want to watch closely for rust and corrosion that might take months to surface—they can go unnoticed for long periods of time and cause serious problems later.
+If your car is fully submerged underwater, it will require extensive repairs and maintenance, but that doesn’t necessarily mean it’s totaled.
+Fixing a submerged car will involve removing the water from the engine, replacing all fluids, and likely replacing most, if not all, electrical parts.
+You’ll also want to watch closely for rust and corrosion that might take months to surface—these issues can go unnoticed for long periods of time and cause serious problems later.

 Safely move your flooded vehicle